raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ### reduceRight

 Right association is handy enough that JavaScript has something like it built in: `.reduceRight`.
-We can write `pipeline` with `.reduceRigt`, because `fns` is an array:
+We can write `pipeline` with `.reduceRight`, because `fns` is an array:

 ```javascript
 const pipeline = (...fns) => fns.reduceRight(compose2);